-LASERS launched a year-long (2021) communications initiative to promote the System's 75th Anniversary through the website, social media, print and digital publications, legislative resolutions/commendations, and a commemorative video.
-The goal of this outreach effort is to celebrate our achievements, growth, strength, and continued dedication to our members.
+LASERS continued and completed the year-long communications campaign promoting LASERS 75th Anniversary through a commemorative logo, the website, profiles of those who made significant contributions to LASERS, social media, print and digital publications, legislative resolutions, and a special video.
+The campaign celebrated our achievements, growth, strength, and continued dedication to members.